nicole-numfocus/pandas-czi/proposal.md

 time consuming, but important to the project.
 We would like to fund time dedicated specifically to maintenance.

+We expect to see the number of open issues and pull requests decline while maintainers are dedicating additional time to maintenance.

+We also expect to increase the growth-rate of new contributors to the project.
-Dedicated maintenance time, including periodic reviews of the open issue backlog, will result in higher average quality of the open issues.
-We hope this will increase the growth rate of new contributors, as the barrier to contributing is lowered.
+As maintenance time cleans up the issue backlog, the average quality of the outstanding open issues will rise.
+This will lower the barrier to contributing.

-We expect to see the number of open issues and pull requests decline.

 See [Library Maintenance](#library-maintenance-1) for how we plan to achieve this goal.